oehrlis/oci-sec-ws/lab/ex02/2x02-Exercise.md

 #### Review

-AVerify you select the proper recipes based on your compartment.
+Verify you select the proper recipes based on your compartment.

 ![>> targets_4](../../images/screenshot-cloud-guard-clone_targets_4.jpg)